History of Middlesex Woodturners

 Christina Bishop built the first website in 2004 attached to Adrian Needham's website and in 2007, Christina and Adrian's work increased as more information was needed to be transferred to the MWA's website.
 In 2010 Peter Phelps took over as the Webmaster.
 Peter has included nearly all the Club's newsletters onto the site.
 In 2016 Vanessa Sanderson took the role as Webmaster and later by Tony champion

 The newsletters were launched by Mike Dennis.
 He wrote the first 11, and Lynn Dolder wrote the following 5.
 From May 1996 Alan Spargo has been writing for the club.
 He has recently completed the 154 issue.
 Originally these were printed for members to pick up at the club meetings.
 Since 2016 they are now emailed to members in colour.
 There were black and white printed copies until November 2017 and colour afterwards for those who do not use email.
-The latest editor is Ben Dick.
-The newsletter is distributed to members via Email with a few hard copies for those that are unable to recieve them.
+The editor from 2019 was Ben Dick and from November 2021 is Josh Pinto.
+The newsletter is distributed to members via Email with a few hard copies for those that are unable to receive them.

 Throughout its history, MWA has enjoyed the membership of several professional woodturners including Stuart Mortimer - spiral turning, Dennis Keeling - segmented turning, Dave Reeks and Robert Bishop who have shared their knowledge and expertise, supporting members to produce quality pieces.
-Currently we have Stuart King as our President from 2004, Gary Rance, Phil Jones, Mike Wood, Eddie Morgan and Brian Wooldridge who all contribute to supporting our members and sharing their approaches to the craft.
+Currently we have Stuart King as our President from 2004, Gary Rance, Phil Jones, Mike Wood, Eddie Morgan, Brian Wooldridge and Ben Dick who all contribute to supporting our members and sharing their approaches to the craft.

 In 2003 the Committee accepted Gordon Cookson's idea to start a Library and run it on a monthly basis.
 It is now thought to be one of the largest woodturning club libraries in the country.